Unknownstaffmembe/SSH-Config/README.md

 # Vim
-A personal vim configuration meant to be used in remote servers.
+A personal vim configuration meant to be used on remote servers.

 ## Keybinds
 ### Insert mode